 Cedar River Project at Rainbow Bend

-Last summer, 1,200 feet of levee and bank protection along the right bank of the Cedar River downstream of Cedar Grove Road Bridge was removed to allow the river to expand and reconnect with 40 acres of the floodplain.
+Twelve hundred feet of levee and bank protection along the right bank of the Cedar River downstream of Cedar Grove Road Bridge was removed to allow the river to expand and reconnect with 40 acres of the floodplain.
 Two pilot channels were excavated into the floodplain to help direct potentially damaging flood waters away from State Route 169 and the Cedar River Trail.
-In November 2013, the site will be replanted with native trees and shrubs.
+Following construction, the site was replanted with native trees and shrubs.

 Reconnecting the river to its floodplain will provide storage and conveyance of flood waters and will reduce the risk of damage along the river’s left bank, which guards State Route 169 and the Cedar River Trail.
 Removing the levee will also allow the Cedar River to freely access approximately 40 acres of floodplain, which will provide benefit to spawning and rearing salmon through the restoration of natural river processes.

 The character of the reach will change and recreational users will need to take appropriate precautions.

 With the levee removed, the channel downstream of the Cedar Grove Road Bridge will change.
 Expect to see the existing channel widen and shift; eroding the existing right (north) bank, creating new flow paths through the floodplain and capturing gravel and wood.
 The resulting channel will be more complex and dynamic; contain new obstacles such as downed trees and gravel bars that shift and adjust in response to high flow events.
 The speed of these changes will depend on weather, but it is possible for a substantial shift in channel location and shape to occur as early as this winter.